 Native Replication performs periodic synchronization from a directory on a source to a target directory on a second VAST cluster using the system’s snapshot technology.
 The target directory presents the latest version of the data in the folder for users to read and analyze directly, and since it’s a folder on the target VAST system they can perform that analysis at all-flash speed.

 VAST systems aren’t just faster in terms of performance at your secondary, or disaster recovery, site, they’re also faster at getting data to your DR site.
-The low overhead of VAST’s snapshots, and frankly the performance of the that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.
+With the low overhead of VAST’s snapshots, and frankly the performance of the that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.

 When there’s some warning that the primary system is going to go offline, like maintenance on – or partial failure of – the primary data center’s power or air conditioning, the VAST administrator can initiate a graceful failover.
-During a graceful failover the source system sets the source folder to read-only, takes a snapshot to capture any last-second changes and replicates it to the target.
+During a graceful failover, the source system sets the source folder to read-only, takes a snapshot to capture any last-second changes, and replicates it to the target.
 Once that snapshot is transferred and posted, the former target system switches its folder from read-only to read-write and starts replicating changes to the system that was the replication source just minutes before.

 If there isn’t any advance warning, like when some clown with a backhoe rips out the power to your data center, an ungraceful (I argued for graceless but engineering overruled me) failover brings the target folder’s state forward to the last snapshot fully received and then switches the folder to read-write.